Irish law for OTC Derivatives Contracts

 Deep Talent Pool: Given its deep financial heritage, there is a large pool of experienced legal advisers in Ireland who are highly recognised internationally and who have extensive experience in multi-jurisdictional financial transactions.

-For the reasons outlined above, Brexit renders the choice of English law to govern, and the English courts to resolve disputes in connection with, derivatives documents to which there is an EU party significantly less attractive.
-However, ISDA’s new Irish law governing law/choice of court option provides derivatives market participants with a robust and reliable tool to address these concerns.
+For the reasons outlined above, Brexit renders the choice of English law to govern, and the English courts to resolve disputes in connection with, OTC derivatives documents to which there is an EU party significantly less attractive.
+However, the availability of a choice of Irish law/courts for ISDA documentation, supported by ISDA’s multijurisdictional opinion library, provides OTC derivatives market participants with a robust and reliable alternative.

 Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014, as amended or the ‘Bank Recovery and Resolution Directive’.

 Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No 648/2012.